-Iron Maiden came back after two years to the main stage of Sziget festival, and Kamelot also visited the Óbuda Island – both concerts were something that would have been a mistake to miss.
+Iron Maiden came back after two years to the main stage of Sziget festival, and Kamelot also visited the Óbuda Island where they took their portable stage – both concerts were something that would have been a mistake to miss.

 I’m a regular visitor of the festival for more than ten years, and sometimes I admit, I must agree with the people who say that the whole festival has grown too big and too mainstream.
 Still, I love it for its apparent cultural diversity, which can offer you a whole day’s or even a whole week’s programme.
 And still, it always has to offer some concerts which I simply do not want to miss, like the Iron Maiden – Kamelot “combo” on 14th August, completed with one of Hungary’s most popular bands, Tankcsapda.